Ultimate Guide to Rooibos Tea and its Benefits

-Rooibos has been shown to be beneficial for diabetics by helping to regulate blood sugar levels and improve the absorption of glucose.
-The plant’s main polyphenol – aspalathin- is a powerful antioxidant that has been shown to help fight insulin resistance at a cellular level, helping to regulate blood sugar levels.
+Rooibos has been shown to be beneficial for diabetics by helping regulate blood sugar levels and improving the absorption of glucose.
+The plant’s main polyphenol – aspalathin – is a powerful antioxidant that has been shown to help fight insulin resistance at a cellular level, helping to regulate blood sugar levels.

-It’s also worth noting that diabetes sufferers may prefer consuming green rooibos, which has been found to have higher levels of aspalathin, which decreases in potency during the oxidation and fermentation process that gives traditional rooibos it’s rich red colour.
+It’s also worth noting that diabetes sufferers may prefer consuming green rooibos, which has been found to have higher levels of aspalathin.
+The reason for this is that aspalathin decreases in potency during the oxidation and fermentation process that provides traditional red rooibos tea with its rich colour.

 Rooibos tea and allergies